astutus/olimp.run/src/content/post/marcus-aurelius-meditations.md

 No time to sleepwalk through life.
 I want to live, serve, act.

-**3. I have goodness in me — and the will to grow it.**
+**3. I see the weight of goodness — but also its cost.**
-Over and over, Marcus spoke of kindness.
-Of forgiving others.
+Marcus spoke often of kindness.
+Of choosing forgiveness.
-Of meeting evil with understanding, not rage.
+Of meeting cruelty not with outrage, but with understanding.
-It struck me:
-I *want* to be this man.
-Not to be admired — but to be **strong enough to be good**.
+I see the power in that.
+I really do.
+But it’s not easy.
+It’s not natural.
+It’s something I can admire — maybe even aim toward —
+but I don’t pretend it’s a switch I can flip.
+It’s a kind of goodness that requires strength most of us rarely access.
+And yet… it feels like the right direction.

 **4. I’m not finished yet.**
 Knowledge isn’t enough.